Readit News logoReadit News

 rejhgadellaa commented on App Should Have Been a Website (and Probably Your Game Too) rogueengine.io/blog/your-... · Posted by u/thunderbong

-watermelon0 · 8 months ago
+watermelon0 · a year ago

 Mobile operating systems have really good security models, and native apps are even more isolated compared to the websites.